 Companies categorized under this industry include Microsoft, SalesForce, Cisco, Adobe, Amazon Web Services, Slack and Zendesk.
 And those are just a few.
 These giants are setting the standard for how tech companies deliver their services, whether to other businesses or direct to consumers.

 The value this model adds for innovators and their clients is undeniable and reflected in the growth of the industry.
-Two key points made by Forbes:
+Consider the following two key points made by Forbes: